 Formerly an important trading port, Hoi An is now a UNESCO World Heritage Site.
 Visitors can wander through the city’s Ancient Town, where restaurants and food stalls beckon travelers to taste local dishes.
 The town is even more exciting at night, with traditional lanterns illuminating the streets.

 Suggested Walk: Take a street food walking tour, led by locals, to taste your way through Hoi An.
-On the Hoi An Food Tour you’ll sample 10 different specialties from the area.

 More from SmarterTravel: